jccrosby/smart-ai-adoption/slides.md

 <!--
 Question 1 - Does it solve a **real problem**, or is it just "cool"?

-- **Aligns with Strategic Alignment:** Ensure the AI addresses a specific bottleneck or pain point.
+- **LEAP - Learn:** Identify bottlenecks or pain points and potential AI solutions.
-- **Red Flag:** Vague use cases with no clear, tangible problem.
+- **Aligns with Strategic Alignment:** make sure it addresses a specific bottleneck or pain point you've identified.
-- **LEAP - Learn:** Identify team bottlenecks and potential AI solutions.
+- **Red Flag:** Vague use cases with no clear, tangible problems.
 -->

 ---